All Episodes

 When the clams are open, discard any that remain closed,

-mix them with the drained spaghetti and toss in the
+Mix them with the drained spaghetti and toss in the

-remaining butter serve there.
+remaining butter serve.

 Speaker 2 (04:46):

-You go go beautiful.
+There you go go beautiful.
 So growing up in your house,

 what was food like?
+Did you my mom's down she was, yeah,

-She was, yeah, but she of full time.
+but she of full time.

 Speaker 3 (04:56):